 When people think about getting an RV, Camper, or Motorhome their biggest concern is who is going to take care of the pets while they are on the road in an RV?
 The best solution would be to bring your pet with you on your next RV trip.
 Keeping your pets in a moving motorhome that has limited space is a lot different than keeping a pet in an apartment or a home.
 But with proper preparation and knowledge, you can easily travel in an RV with your cat or dog without any problem.

 Look at the following if you are traveling in an RV with your pet:

-Keep your pet safe from wild animals while traveling
+- 4 Keep your pets safe from wildlife while traveling

 This is a no brainer.
 You will need to buy enough pet food before leaving for the trip that should last you for at least a few days in case you are traveling through less populated areas where it is difficult to find pet stores to buy more pet food.
 Another thing to keep in mind is that you shouldn't change the type or brand of food for your pet during the trip because it can upset your pet's tummy.
 So always try to find the same brand food you normally feed your pet to keep your pet healthy and save your pet from developing digestive issues.
 Speaking of digestive problems, it is best to give as little human foods to your pet as possible during the trip as this can also cause stomach issues in pets.